azu/monorepo-github-releases/README.md

 ## Contributing

-Pull requests and stars are always welcome.
+Pull requests and stars are always welcome!

 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`